lucydot/projects_list/index.md

 ## A list of projects for undergraduate, postgraduate and summer students

-At the moment all of these projects are in the area of [Research Software Engineering](https://rse.ac.uk/what-is-an-rse/).
+At the moment the majority of these projects are in the area of [Research Software Engineering](https://rse.ac.uk/what-is-an-rse/), with a couple that use elements from materials science and/or physics.
 The projects are designed to have a real, tangible impact on the efficiency and impact of research conducted in our group.

 I've given a rough indication of how challenging each project is: ⭐ = straight-forward, ⭐⭐⭐⭐⭐ = can it even be done?
 However the difficulty will vary depending on your previous experience and skill-set, so do not take it _too_ literally.
 There is also scope to extend each project if you find you need an extra challenge!

 If you are looking for something based within the domains of materials science or physics please contact me directly.

+### Winning an OSSCAR

+The OSSCAR (Open Software Services for Classrooms and Research) platform is a collaborative environment targeted at enhancing awareness and adoption of best practises in Open Science and computational thinking, focusing on education and research.
+You can see more details here: https://www.osscar.org/.

+In this project you will use OSSCAR to develop a web application in the area of physics or materials science.
+The topic will be geared towards your interests, and will most likely be designed to cement your understanding of concepts covered during your undergraduate training.
+For example, you may like to develop a web app based on the phenomenon of quantum tunnelling or a web app for simulating heat diffusion.
+Successful projects will be submitted to the OSSCAR hub and, through this, will be disseminated across institutions worldwide.

+Difficulty = ⭐⭐

-### Project 1.
-Delete the duplication!
+### Delete the duplication!
 Efficient documentation

 A combination of a Github README page and a documentation site (generated using [Sphinx](https://www.sphinx-doc.org/en/master/) or similar) is very commonly used for documenting research software projects.
 This can lead to a duplication of effort, with the developer having to maintain / update each page separately even when there is significant crossover in content.
 For example, see where Installation instructions are duplicated in the README [here](https://github.com/lucydot/effmass#installation) and the documentation site [here](https://effmass.readthedocs.io/en/latest/Installation.html).